ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

    ansible-galaxy collection download git+file:///path/to/collection/.git

-Multiple source collections can be downloaded by providing the path to the namespace.
+You can download multiple source collections from a single namespace by providing the path to the namespace.

 .. code-block:: text